THE PRESTIGEMOVIE REVIEW

 Over time Alfred makes every attempt to beg forgiveness from Robert, but Robert can't wipe away the idea that Alfred's act was intentional.
 How could he not remember how he tied the knot?
 If only Alfred would either own up to his mistake or be certain that the problem was Julia's panic, Robert could find closure.
 But how can Alfred Not Know?

-Over time, the moderately successful Alfred falls in love with Sarah (Rebecca Hall: DORIAN GRAY, THE AWAKENING) and marries.
+More time and the moderately successful Alfred falls in love with Sarah (Rebecca Hall: DORIAN GRAY, THE AWAKENING) and marries.
 The wildly successful Robert is adored by his new assistant, Olivia Wenscombe (Scarlett Johansson: EIGHT LEGGED FREAKS, THE ISLAND, THE SPIRIT, IRON MAN 2), but jealously watches Alfred's smaller life bloom and is outraged by any minor success the man has.

 Even after Robert attacks and maims Alfred in a way which should have ended Alfred's career, Alfred continues his act.
 Borden continues to work, to be better, and while he still isn't the showman that Robert is, he continues to garner his small though significant success.
 Finally, Alfred's act does what Robert always feared: Borden draws Angier's audience away.
 His latest magic act is so far beyond Robert's ability to understand that Angier and Olivia can't even explain it to Cutter.
 Alfred Borden, killer of Robert Angier's love and heart, is surpassing him.